w3c/permissions-ws-2022/report.md

 *   We should integrate Permissions Policy with the Permission Registry, and ensure that the registry can serve both Permissions and Permissions Policy specs.
 *   The document.featurePolicy API is not supported cross-browser, is poorly named, and is mostly redundant with permissions.query, but has very high use on web sites.
 Chrome, WebKit and Mozilla representatives agreed to meet regularly to try to define and implement a path to actual deprecation of that API.
 *   Finally, a discussion on whether there could be a strict mode for Permissions Policy, similar to the Strict CSP proposal, to make accidental delegation of permissions more difficult, and to protect against a specific scenario of iframe injection by malicious third parties.

-## Participant Feedback {#participant-feedback}
+## Participant Feedback

 After the workshop, we sent a feedback survey to all participants.
 As only 7 participants responded (3 in-person participants, 4 remote), we will only report on a few high-level themes here.